jackc/go-extid/README.md

 It can be valuable to internally use a serial integer as an ID without revealing that ID to the outside world. go-extid uses AES-128 to convert to and from an external ID that cannot feasibly be decoded without the secret key.

+This prevents outsiders from quantifying the usage of your application by observing the rate of increase of IDs as well as provides protection against brute force crawling of all resources.

 ## Example Usage

 ```go